ayg15/breast-cancer-sklearn-repo/README.md

-# breast-cancer-sklearn-repo
+# Breast Cancer Prediction
-The built in breast cancer dataset from Scikit Learn is used for this project.
+The built in breast cancer wisconsin dataset from Scikit Learn is used for this project.
+The breast cancer dataset is a binary classification dataset.
+Support Vector Machines(SVM) is being used for predicting the outcome.